-- CEO & Director, UniQ Hospitality Services Sdn Bhd - Adjunct Professor, UNITAR International University Malaysia - Member, Malaysian Association of Hotels - Independent & Non-Executive Director, Sunshine Bread Sdn Bhd - Fairway Hospitality and Events Sdn Bhd - Genesis Opus Productions and Management Sdn Bhd
+- CEO & Director, UniQ Hospitality Services Sdn Bhd - Adjunct Professor, UNITAR International University Malaysia - Member, Malaysian Association of Hotels - Independent & Non-Executive Director, Sunshine Bread Sdn Bhd - Director, Fairway Hospitality and Events Sdn Bhd - Director, Genesis Opus Productions and Management Sdn Bhd

-Past directorships in other listed companies held over the preceding three years (from 31 December 2019 to 30 December 2022) Mr Halim has more than 37 years of experience in the hospitality industry and is the CEO of UniQ Hospitality Services Sdn Bhd, which provides hotel consultancy services and training.
+Past directorships in other listed companies held over the preceding three years

+Mr Halim has close to four decades of experience in the hospitality industry.
+He is the CEO of UniQ Hospitality Services Sdn Bhd, which provides hotel consultancy services and training.
 He served as a Board Member of the Malaysian Association of Hotels and was Acting President for the association from 2020 to 2021.
-He has held senior management roles in numerous international hotel brands, including Hyatt International, Pan Pacific Hotels Group, Hilton Hotels Group, Shangri-La Hotels and Wyndham Hotels Group.
-He also serves on the Tourism Malaysia Marketing and Strategic panel, focusing on America, Europe, Oceania and Asia Pacific.
+He held senior management roles in numerous international hotel brands, including Hyatt International, Pan Pacific Hotels Group, Hilton Hotels Group, Shangri-La Hotels and Wyndham Hotels Group.
 He also held senior management roles in several Malaysian brand group of hotels.
+Mr Halim also serves on the Tourism Malaysia Marketing and Strategic panel, focusing on America, Europe, Oceania and Asia Pacific.